AyushPatil8222/Chat-with-PDF/README.md

-# 🧾 DocuDiscuss: Chat with PDF
+# 🧾 Chat with PDF

-DocuDiscuss is an interactive Streamlit app that lets you upload PDF documents and chat with them using Google's Gemini Pro AI.
-Simply upload your PDFs, and ask questions in natural language — the app extracts relevant information from your documents and provides detailed answers.
+Chat with PDF is an interactive Streamlit app that allows you to upload PDF documents and have a conversation with them using Google's Gemini Pro AI.
+Upload your PDFs, ask natural language questions, and get detailed answers based on the content of your documents.

 ---

 ## 🚀 Features

-- 📄 Upload one or more PDF files to process their content
+- 📄 Upload single or multiple PDF files easily
-- 🔍 Extract and split PDF text into manageable chunks for better context handling
+- 🔍 Extract and split PDF text into smaller chunks for better understanding
-- 🤖 Use Gemini Pro (Google Generative AI) to answer questions based on your PDFs
+- 🤖 Leverage Gemini Pro (Google Generative AI) to answer your questions accurately
-- 💬 Chat interface powered by Streamlit for real-time interaction
+- 💬 Real-time chat interface powered by Streamlit
-- 📚 Stores vector embeddings locally with FAISS for efficient similarity search
+- 📚 Use FAISS vector search for fast and efficient retrieval of relevant text
-- 🧠 Provides detailed, context-aware answers or informs if the answer is unavailable in the documents
+- 🧠 Provides detailed answers or informs if the answer is not found in your PDFs

 ---

 ## 🛠️ Technologies Used

-- **Streamlit** – Easy-to-use web app framework for Python
+- **Streamlit** – Web app framework for quick deployment
-- **Google Generative AI (Gemini Pro)** – Advanced LLM for natural language understanding
+- **Google Generative AI (Gemini Pro)** – State-of-the-art language model
-- **PyPDF2** – PDF text extraction
+- **PyPDF2** – Extract text from PDF files
-- **LangChain** – For text splitting, chaining, and vector store integration
+- **LangChain** – For text splitting and managing chains of prompts
-- **FAISS** – Fast vector similarity search library
+- **FAISS** – Vector similarity search engine
-- **Python-dotenv** – Manage environment variables securely
+- **Python-dotenv** – Manage environment variables for API keys